tomaszdanczak/react-redux-thunk-by-malvia/README.md

 ## About the project

-Test project for practicising the usage of redux and redux-thunk architecture inside of the React apps.
+Testing Redux and redux-thunk architecture inside of the React apps.

 # Materials used